Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-a-one-on-one-interactive-video-meeting-web-tool-using-agora.md

 ![First look at our agora demo](https://www.agora.io/en/wp-content/uploads/2021/04/1-to-1-interactive-meeting-video-call-on-web-3.png)

-That doesn’t look very appealing, does it?
+That doesn’t look very appealing.

-In the next step, we will be adding some styling to make this look better.
+In the next step, we will add some styling to make this look better.

 ## Styling the Application